earnx-stake/MoonBot/README.md

 4. `/balance num`: shows the balance of a Moonbeam address with the id num;
 5. `/listAddress`: lists the Moonbeam addresses registered;
 6. `/checkDelegations num`: check delegations for all collators associated with the address num;
-7. `/alarmBalanceTarget num value`: configure an alarm that will trigger in threshold value to the Moonbeam address associated with de id num;
+7. `/alarmBalanceTarget num value`: configure an alarm that will trigger in threshold value to the Moonbeam address associated with num;
 8. `/alarmBalanceChange num`: configure an alarm that will notify you every time the balance of the address num changes
 9. `/alarmRewards num`: configure an alarm that will notify the address num whenever you stop receiving rewards regardless of the reason
 10. `/cleanAlarmBalanceTarget num`: delete the AlarmBalanceTarget alarm configuration of the address num;